Created by Stephen Marlowe

 Born in New York in 1928 and educated in Virginia, Milton Lesser wrote science fiction under his own and a variety of pen names.
 After serving in Korea, he adopted the “Marlowe” pen name (possibly as a tip of the hat to Chandler) for his P.I. books featuring Drum, and eventually made the pseudonym his legal name.
-He also wrote mysteries as Andrew Frazier (including some not so bad P.I. stories about Duncan Pride), and some Ace Double mysteries as C.H.
+He also wrote mysteries as Andrew Frazier (including some not-so-bad P.I. stories about Duncan Pride), and some Ace Double mysteries as C.H.
 Thames, a name he also used on SF.
 It’s entirely possible he also wrote a few books under names that we don’t know about.
-He was awarded France’s Prix Gutenberg du Livre in 1988, and in 1997 the Private Eye Writers of America conferred on him their Life Achievement Award.
+He was awarded France’s Prix Gutenberg du Livre in 1988, and in 1997 the Private Eye Writers of America conferred on him The Eye, their Life Achievement Award.

 - The Second Longest Night (1955) | Buy this book | Buy the audiobook | Kindle it!

 - Mecca for Murder (1956) | Buy this book | Kindle it!